siderolabs/coredns/GOVERNANCE.md

-Every Maintainer is listed in the [CODEOWNERS](https://github.com/coredns/coredns/blob/master/CODEOWNERS) file, with their Github handle.
+Every Maintainer is listed in the [CODEOWNERS](https://github.com/coredns/coredns/blob/master/CODEOWNERS) file, with their GitHub handle.

 A Maintainer should be a member of `maintainers@coredns.io`, although this is not a hard requirement.